TechwTre/Passwordless-Auth/README.md

 <h2>Lesson Learned</h2>

 We've successfully concluded the Active Directory Deployment and Configuration phase.
 Through configuring Active Directory on the Domain Controller, we established our infrastructure by creating a forest, administrator account, and ultimately integrating Client-01 into the domain.
-In the upcoming project, we'll be generating users and simulating various Active Directory scenarios.
 </p>
 <br />